 Il etait une fois asbl was offering singing sessions for babies, and story time for toddlers, and has recently reopened as a library with children’s books in numerous languages.
 You can check opening times and see if these sessions will restart on their Facebook page.

-The Philharmonie often stages concerts and workshops specifically for younger children to introduce them to classical music under the Kids' Phil brand, and Mierscher Kulturhaus has a programme which this year includes The Beatles for Babies on its programme for November.
+The Philharmonie often stages concerts and workshops specifically for younger children to introduce them to classical music under the Kids' Phil brand, and Mierscher Kulturhaus has a programme which this year includes puppet theatre.

 Animals and farms

 Feeding ducks or petting donkeys is a great experience for little ones.
 You can feed deer, goats, sheep, and see rabbits, racoons, ducks, geese and guinea pigs at the Escher Animal Park in Esch-sur-Alzette.
 About 16km from the border, you’ll find ducks, sheep and goats at the Animal Park in Aubange, Belgium.
 Both sites are free to visit.

 You can visit the Kass Haff Farm in Rollingen and the Pedagogic Farm A-Schmatten in Schuttrange (groups organised twice a month at the latter for toddlers to feed farm animals and try out a mini-barrow).

 For some big-time cuddles, LAM’s miniature donkeys in Redange welcomes parents and small children or babies to get to know these soft creatures, although you must make an appointment.
 Likewise, you can make an appointment to walk with Alpaca Trekking in Hovelange to meet their friendly alpacas.